MCapallera/PatternRecognition_JungleSpeed/README.md

 For the image `ImagePreProcessing` you can choose the pre processing function by setting the `function` property For the `crop` function you need to define some additional properties.

-@svg_dir path to the svg locations with the polygons
+`svg_dir path` to the svg locations with the polygons

-@apply_polygon_mask if 1, all pixels out of the polygon are set to the mean background color define by the yen threshold
+`apply_polygon_mask` if 1, all pixels out of the polygon are set to the mean background color define by the yen threshold